Learn how to organize your real estate documents.

 Your most important documents include:

-Your working relationship with sellers and buyers revolve around the agency agreements with them.
+Your working relationship with sellers and buyers revolves around the agency agreements with them.
 They include what commissions you earn, your responsibilities, their expectations, and what the licensing laws require of you.

 Thus, keeping these documents on hand in case you need to refer to them becomes essential.